Van Life Cooking: How to Meal Plan & Cook in a Small Space

 Meat and seafood require stricter sanitation – you’ll need to be careful about how you store it in your fridge so it doesn’t contaminate anything else, and after handling it raw you’ll need to be sure to clean everything it touched thoroughly.
-Also, the fat and oils from cooking meat and seafood tend to get everywhere and make more of a mess in the van, which isn’t ideal considering you’re not only cooking in your kitchen, this is also where you brush your teeth and wash your face at night.
+Also, the fat and oils from cooking meat and seafood tend to get everywhere and make more of a mess in the van, which isn’t ideal considering you’re not only cooking in your kitchen, but this is also where you brush your teeth and wash your face at night.
 With a vegetarian diet, there’s none of this, and you can learn to work in other sources of protein like tofu, tempeh, beans, greens, and whole grains.
-If you do want meat, pre-cooked rotiesserie chicken is a good option or you can always save a good steak or some seafood for a night out.
+If you do want meat, pre-cooked rotisserie chicken is a good option or you can always save a good steak or some seafood for a night out.

 Another key tip is to prep everything before you start cooking.
 This is something I like to do at home as well as it makes cooking less stressful.
 Chop up all your veggies, get out your spices, and do any other prep work needed so you have everything ready to go when you turn on your stove.

 When it comes to stocking your kitchen with your cooking gear, consider using multi-functional tools, pots, pans, and plateware.
 For example, you can have one insulated coffee mug that you use for morning coffee and evening cocktails – we love our Stanley cookware.
-Or you can have a collapsible tupperware container that can also double as a salad bowl.
+Or you can have a collapsible Tupperware container that can also double as a salad bowl.
 Thinking multi-purpose will help you save limited space in your galley drawers.
 Plus, the fewer utensils and dishes you use to cook a meal, the quicker the cleanup will be.

 Making Coffee in the Van

 While instant coffee is a cinch, if you’re a coffee lover, you’ll likely want to enjoy a real cup in the morning.
-If you’ve followed me for a while, you’ll know that an AeroPress is my coffee maker of choice.
+If you’ve followed me for a while, you’ll know that AeroPress is my coffee maker of choice.
 It makes a strong cup of coffee, and what I love most about it is that clean-up is a cinch.
 You literally just plunge the grounds into the trash, rinse, and it’s ready for the next cup.
 Plus it’s compact, lightweight, durable, and inexpensive.

 A french press or pour over set up are two other common and easy methods for making coffee on the road.
 Glass french presses are easy to break, especially in a small space like a van, so I’d recommend looking for something more durable like a stainless steel one.
 The other thing to keep in mind when it comes to your water consumption is a french press is going to leave you with a bunch of wet messy coffee grounds that you need to rinse out once you are done making your coffee.